 |© Everett Collection|

+The three officers are then transferred to an impregnable, escape-proof prison camp on a German mountaintop where they meet up again with von Rauffenstein.
+(Severely injured in battle, he has now been promoted to Major and placed in charge of the camp.)
+To von Rauffenstein, Boeldieu is his trusted equal; the peasant Marechal, the Jew Rosenthal, and even the German guards represent the new world order that is fast turning aristocrats into dinosaurs.
+All done brilliantly.
+One of Renoir's conceits is that the French speak French and the Germans speak German, but when von Rauffenstein addresses Boeldieu they converse in their own private language (which is English).
 What we get, then, is a portrait of a world that vanished with the First World War.
 The setting in some ways seems like World War II, but the film was made before the outbreak of the new war.
 Renoir is certainly speaking out about the menace of Hitler, who at the time was an increasingly ominous threat; thus the inclusion of the likable and noble Rosenthal.
 Which helped get "La Grande Illusion" quickly and immediately banned in Germany.
 When the Nazis entered Paris in 1940, they destroyed all prints and seized the original negative.
 Presumably recognizing its worth, they did not destroy it; they sent it off to Berlin as a war treasure.

 And therein hangs a tale, detailed in a fascinating bonus feature on the new release.
 The world was left with worn prints of "La Grande Illusion" of varying quality.
 Renoir himself restored the film as best he could in 1958, and that is the version which circulated for the rest of the century.
 (Renoir — who by the way is the small child with bright orange hair in numerous paintings by his father, Pierre-Auguste Renoir — died in 1979.)